-We use an industry leading camera system to inspect the sewer line from the home to the destination (public sewer connection or septic tank).
+We use an industry leading camera system to inspect the main sewer line from the home to the destination (public city sewer connection or septic tank).
+We inspect the main sewer line only, not every lateral in the system.
+The entry point is typically a cleanout or riser outside the home, in the basement, or by using a plumbing vent on the roof in some cases.
 Along the way, we look for issues such as tree roots, bellies or low points in the line, standing water, debris, breaks, offsets in the piping, and more.

 During sewer line inspections, we insert an industry leading camera into the main sewer line taking photos and videos of the sewer line as we inspect it.
 Knowing the condition of the sewer line is valuable information.
 If if's in great condition, then sleep easy at night.
 If you are buying a home and we find issues, it's great to know up front so it can be taken care of prior to purchasing the home.
 Depending on where the issue is, it can potentially cost many thousands of dollars to repair.

 We usually do sewer scope inspection alongside the residential home inspection, but we can also do a sewer line inspection as an individual service.